pawtimation/pawtimation/replit.md

 ## Overview

-Pawtimation is a UK-focused pet care booking platform that connects pet owners with trusted friends or professional sitters.
-The platform operates on a dual-channel model: a cost-effective "Friends" channel (£15/day) and a premium "Professional Sitters" channel with insurance and vetting.
-Key features include invite-based friend booking, sitter browsing, daily photo updates with AI-generated diary summaries, escrow payments via Stripe Connect, cancellation management with UK-specific policies, key handover coordination, and GPS-based arrival/departure tracking.
+Pawtimation is a UK-focused pet care booking platform that connects pet owners with trusted friends or professional Pet Companions.
+The platform operates on a dual-channel model: a cost-effective "Friends" channel (£15/day suggested) and a premium "Pet Companions" marketplace with insurance and vetting.
+Key features include invite-based friend booking, companion browsing with smart recommendations, daily photo updates with AI-generated diary summaries, escrow payments via Stripe Connect with BNPL options (Klarna/Affirm), cancellation management with UK-specific policies, key handover coordination, GPS-based arrival/departure tracking, push notifications for Apple Watch and devices, emoji reactions for updates, and customer service chat widget.

-The platform provides two distinct user journeys via a landing page: pet owners can add their pets and book sitters, while sitters can create profiles, manage services, and view their bookings.
+The platform provides two distinct user journeys via a landing page: pet owners can add their pets and book companions, while Pet Companions can create profiles, manage services, and view their bookings.

 ## User Preferences